It’s the last chance to save! Prime Day ends Today.

 And here are a few tips on how to navigate Prime Day and have access to the biggest savings.

 If you’re not yet a member, you can try Amazon Prime free for 30 days to get access to all the Prime Day deals.
 Of course, you will probably become hooked on the Prime services, such as free two-day shipping and streaming movies and TV for both personal and classroom use.
-If you are working on your advanced degree and in possession of a .edu email address, you qualify to for Amazon Prime Student which gives you a six-month all-access free trial and then Prime for just $49 a year—half the price of a regular membership.
+If you are working on your advanced degree and have a .edu email address, you qualify for Amazon Prime Student, which gives you a six-month all-access free trial and then Prime for just $49 a year—half the price of a regular membership.
 Working teachers also get exclusive perks.
-You can check those out Ahere.
+You can check those out here.

-Amazon Assistant browser extension can help you watch Prime Day deals from your PC while you are online and helps you easily compare prices on Amazon versus elsewhere.
+The Amazon Assistant browser extension can help you watch Prime Day deals from your PC while you are online and helps you easily compare the prices of items on Amazon and elsewhere.
 While this browser extension can be distracting during the school year, during Prime Day it can help you stay on top of big emerging deals.

 Turn your wish list into a reality!
 Make an official Amazon list of the items you hope will go on extreme sale for Prime Day.
 If these items go on sale, you will be notified through an Amazon app push notification.
 Score!

-5. Use Your Alexa for early shopping, $10 off, and exclusive deals
+5. Use your Alexa for early shopping and exclusive deals.

-The Prime Day deals will start being revealed at amazon.com/primeday on the evening of July 9 — 24 hours before they are live.
+The Prime Day deals will start being revealed at amazon.com/primeday a day or two before the event begins.
 New deals start as often as every five minutes for 30 hours straight.